 #140.
 [Dobeckmun’s 7th Annual company Picnic — “1937 Picnic Film”.]
 16mm.
 B/W. Silent.
 Home movie shot on August 7th, 1937 during Dobeckmun’s 7th Annual company Picnic at Schluter’s Tavern in Westlake, Ohio.
 Dobeckmun was a manufacturer of cellophane bags, and after 1957, a division of the Dow Chemical Company based in Cleveland, Ohio.

 #280. [“Store Party, SBHS Cafeteria, Nov.
 5, 1940.”]
 16mm.
 Color.
 Silent.
 San Bernardino’s Harris Company Department Store employees at a Thanksgiving dinner party held in their honor in San Bernardino High School’s cafeteria.
-The camera scans around the room to attendees, a band, a talent routine, and rests for a bit on a man who is likely a member of the Harris family and his wife.
-The department store was located at the corners of Third and E Streets and you can see the exterior here.
+The film begins by documenting Harris family and managers around the head table, then the camera scans around the room to attendees, a band, a talent routine, and rests for a bit on a man who is likely a member of the Harris family and his wife.
+The department store was located at the corners of Third and E Streets, and you can see the exterior here.
 (Final frames cut off during digitization it seems.)

 #180. [“Baba’s Retire(ment) + Shop,” 1950s.]
 8mm.
 Color.
 Silent.
 Footage of a large banquet with attendees in fancy dress, a speech, clapping and goofing, and images of what looks like a machine shop.